 There was only one problem, reports The Atlantic.
 No one is quite sure where the files are.
 Roughly a terabyte in size, Blaer estimates, the files are small enough to fit on a single hard drive and, since they were collected 10 years ago, are unlikely to have been uploaded to the cloud.
 A colleague of Tallon’s, John Ochsendorf, of MIT, told The Atlantic he thought they might be with Tallon’s widow.
 If found, these details would offer invaluable resources to those rebuilding the Gothic cathedral.

 Remote Sensing Uncovers a Lost Mayan City

-High-resolution aerial images are creating breakthroughs in archaeology.
+High-resolution aerial images are creating breakthroughs in archaeology and technology.
 Using an aerial mapping technology, called LiDAR, scientists are able to see archaeological sites hidden beneath soil, sand, vegetation or even man-made structures.

 According to a press statement from Tulane University, Canuto and his team conducted aerial surveys of 810 square miles and found 61,480 ancient structures, 362 square kilometers of terraces, 952 square kilometers of farmland and 106 square kilometers of causeways.
 Based on the ruins, the scientists estimate that 7 to 11 million people lived in the area between the years 650 and 800.

 Virtual Reality and 3D Printing Preserve a Trove of Heritage Sites